CodeDavila/AI-Project-Portfolio/svm.md

    SVM can handle non-linear decision boundaries by mapping the input features into a higher-dimensional space using kernel functions.
 This allows SVM to capture complex relationships between features without explicitly computing the transformations.

 3. **Soft Margin Classification**:
    SVM can handle noisy or overlapping data by allowing some instances to be misclassified.
-This is achieved through soft margin classification, where a penalty parameter (C) controls the trade-off between maximizing the margin and minimizing the classification error.
+This is achieved through soft margin classification, where a penalty parameter %\(C\)$ controls the trade-off between maximizing the margin and minimizing the classification error.

 #### Applications of Support Vector Machines: